PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Results

 \subsection{Validation of Hypothesis}

-The central hypothesis of this work posits that the expanded design freedom offered by multi-material TO is required for tailoring dissolution kinetics to complex, non-monotonic target profiles.
+The central hypothesis of this work posits that the expanded design freedom offered by multi-material {inverse design} is required for tailoring dissolution kinetics to complex, non-monotonic target profiles.
 In this section, we validate this hypothesis by comparing the performance of single-material geometric optimization against the proposed multi-material framework.

 We begin by establishing a baseline for a simple release scenario.
 We prescribe a simple, approximately monotonic target release curve (see \Cref{fig:fig_results_singleMaterial}(a)).
 For this case, we restrict the design space to a single excipient material with a dissolution rate constant of $k=2 \times 10^{-4}$.
 We then optimize the phase distribution as dictated by the supershape parameters to match the target profile.
 As illustrated in \Cref{fig:fig_results_singleMaterial}, the optimizer successfully converges to a geometry that matched the target release curve, demonstrating that optimization of phase distribution is sufficient for simple release behaviors.